Al Qaeda calls Islamic State illegitimate but suggests cooperation

 CAIRO Al Qaeda leader Ayman al-Zawahri dismissed Islamic State and its leader Abu Bakr al-Baghdadi as illegitimate but said his followers would join them in fighting the Western-led coalition in Iraq and Syria if possible.

-In an audiotape on the internet, Zawahri said: "We don't recognise this caliphate."
+In an audiotape on the internet, Zawahri said: "We don't recognize this caliphate."

 It was not clear when the recording was made but references to events suggest it was made at least eight months ago.